BurntBeefBurrito/CS30-final/proposal.md

 - a basic tutorial
 - an additional program for charting support
 - basic "flavour" to make hitting notes feel responsive and rewarding (audio and visual reactions)
+- a funny name for the rhythm game itself

 ## Nice to have
 - easter eggs (out of season)